ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 decreasing order of preference.
 This allows a server to support multiple HPKE configurations simultaneously.

-[TODO: Allow aggregators to return HTTP status code 403 Forbidden in deployments that use authentication to avoid leaking information about which tasks exist.]

 Aggregators SHOULD allocate distinct `id` values for each `HpkeConfig` in an `HpkeConfigList`.
 The RECOMMENDED strategy for generating these values is via rejection sampling, i.e., to randomly select an `id` value repeatedly until it